Stagecoach Cumbria & North Lancashire

 Stagecoach Cumbria & North Lancashire operates both local and regional bus services in Cumbria, Lancashire, Northumberland and Tyne and Wear, England, as well as Dumfries and Galloway, Scotland.
-It is a subsidiary of the Stagecoach Group, which operates bus, coach, rail and tram services across the United Kingdom.
+It is a subsidiary of the Stagecoach Group, which operates bus and coach services across the United Kingdom.

 History

 The company has its origins in the purchase of Cumberland Motor Services and Ribble Motor Services from the National Bus Company in the late 1980s.

 The company's head office is based in Carlisle.
 It was previously known as Stagecoach North West until 1 September 2011, when Stagecoach Merseyside amalgamated with Chorley and Preston depots to form Stagecoach Merseyside & South Lancashire.

 Overview

 Stagecoach Cumbria & North Lancashire predominantly operates commercial bus services in Cumbria and Lancashire, with some services extending into Dumfries and Galloway (79 & 179), as well as Northumberland and Tyne and Wear (685).
-The company also operate several contracted services on behalf of Cumbria County Council and Lancashire County Council.
+The company also operate several contracted services on behalf of Cumberland Council, Westmorland and Furness Council and Lancashire County Council.